-The Reach Fund is designed to test a model for investment readiness support which is centred around social investors, who refer potential borrowers to the scheme, and specify what they require for these organisations to become ready for a specific investment they can offer.
+The Reach Fund is designed to test a model for investment readiness support which is centred on social investors, who refer potential borrowers to the scheme and specify what they require for these organisations to become ready for a specific investment they can offer.
 As we expand upon below, this differs from the model used by Big Potential.
-With Big Potential coming to an end over the course of 2017, our intention is that evidence coming out from the first phases of the Reach Fund should inform the discussion about how any successor programme should be designed.
+With Big Potential finishing at the end of 2017, our intention is that evidence coming out from the first phases of the Reach Fund should inform the discussion about how any successor programme should be designed.

 Charities and social enterprises told us: